How To Purchase and Send LinkedIn InMail Credits

 One of the best ways to get in touch with individuals is through LinkedIn, the world’s largest professional network.
-Whether it’s to pitch a proposal or simply share career insights, there’s no denying that LinkedIn is now the main social network for anything business-related.
+There’s no denying that LinkedIn is now the main social network for pitching a proposal or sharing career insights.

 However, LinkedIn is far from perfect.
 It’s not as effective if your goal is to reach out to users outside of your LinkedIn connections.